ulrikof/IaC-compulsory-assignment-2/readme.md

 ### terraform lint

 This workflows runs terraform format check on all files, which will fail if it discovers some bad formatting.
-It also runs terraform validate to catch syntax error in my code.
+It also runs terraform validate to catch syntax errors in my code.
 This helps catching potential errors before they are applied to the actual infrastructure.

 ## CD

-Here i have the developed two types of workflows.
+Here i have developed two types of deployment workflows.

 ### deploy_main_infra & destroy_main_infra